 brokeMC is a freelance artist, musician, writer, and designer living in Brooklyn, New York.

 His visual art explores slanguange and evolves portraiture.
 His “Saints” series, begun in 2010 with “Saint Kevorkian,” extols modern icons as symbols of transcendence.
 Included in this series are Frida Kahlo (Stencil work), Billie Holiday, Biggie Smalls, Gene Wilder, and more.
 In the background of many of these works are “freestyles” painted in calligraphic handstyles.
-His experience as a poet and Hip Hop MC inform his process of painting, and the inclusion of these improvised poems create a vibrant backdrop for his portraits and studies.
+His experience as a poet and Hip Hop MC inform his process of painting, and the inclusion of these improvised poems creates a vibrant backdrop for his portraits and studies.

-His most recent stencil series “Sinking Ships” considers the many follies of modern society, culture, and capitalism through the spyglass of sinking sea vessels.
+His stencil series “Sinking Ships” considers the many follies of modern society, culture, and capitalism through the spyglass of sinking sea vessels.
 Though initially dark in their outlook, the hope lies in their lingering buoyancy and the beauty implicit in even life’s darkest moments.

 He has collaborated on three plays with the Subjective Theatre Company.
 As well as had readings for his work with the Meat and Bone Theatre Company, Tiny Rhino, and Scarlet Fox Letter Press Salon Series.
 He has also written and sold several screenplays and a book for a musical.
 His play “That’s My Moonbeam!” was produced as part of FringeNYC’s 2016 Theatre Festival at the Player’s Theatre in NYC’s West Village.